wso2/docs-is/en/asgardeo/docs/guides/authentication/mfa/add-duo-login.md

 ## Configure Duo Security Application

+Follow the steps below to configure the Duo Security application.

 1. Log in to the [Duo Securty admin panel](https://admin.duosecurity.com/login).
 2. Click **Applications** from the left panel and then click the **Protect an Application** button.